How can we help you?

 Female Therapists at Clarity Counseling Seattle

 And yes, there have been many times that it has been appropriate to direct some of our male clients to trusted and wonderful female therapists, both within our practice and to nearby female therapists.
-We're so fortunate to have found and hired Paige Geisinger, who is a skilled female therapist serving a number of both our male and female clients.

 If your partner won't go to counseling it might be helpful to go without them.